Termites - Frequently Asked Questions

 11) What kind of guarantees are offered?

 Louisiana Regulations require that all termite companies have at least $500,000 in liability insurance in case of negligence.
 Extermatrim carries $1million in coverage.
-Extermatrim also offers a 1 year money back guarantee, which no other company offers, on qualified homes.
+Extermatrim also offers a 30 day money back guarantee, which few other companies offer, on qualified homes.